 If DFPS takes possession of a child under Tex.
 Fam.
 Code Chapter 262 during the school year, DFPS shall ensure that the child returns to school not later than the third school day after the date an order is rendered providing for possession of the child by DFPS, unless the child has a physical or mental condition of a temporary and remediable nature that makes the child's attendance infeasible.
 Tex.
 Fam.
 Code § 264.115(a).

-Special Issue: CPS has revised the policy handbook to require enrollment within two days of the initial removal or placement change.
-More information is available at:
+Special Issue: DFPS CPS Policy Handbook requires enrollment within two days of the initial removal or placement change.
+See the CPS Policy Handbook § 15300.